aalto-ics-kepaco/onto-chem-compounds/onto/README.md

 * onto.e

-    4421x3 edges of the output graph, where nodes are labeled with the their position in the sorted list of all nodes in the graph.
-They can be mapped back to the original id by finding the element in the given position from the array stored in sorted_output_metlin file.
+    4421x3 edges of the output graph, where nodes are labeled with their position in the sorted list of all nodes in the graph.
+They can be mapped back to the original id by finding the element in the given position from the array stored in [sorted_output_metlin](sorted_output_metlin) file.

 * dlm_output_metlin